How to Plan A Bachelorette Party: The Ultimate Step-by-Step Guide to Planning The Best Bachelorette Party Girls Weekend

 - Special dinners & a couple fun nights out – I wanted to do a couple nights out in Miami, and one night in

 - Outfits and goodie bags!
-I knew I was going to be gifting my girls some Watercolors one pieces and Kenny Flowers sarongs for the beach-themed bachelorette party, and I started researching some other best bachelorette party favors to get them.
+I knew I was going to be gifting my girls some Watercolors bikinis and Kenny Flowers sarongs for the beach-themed bachelorette party, and I started researching some other best bachelorette party favors to get them.

 Probably the most fun part of planning the bachelorette party – deciding what to gift your girls for your bachelorette!
 Some cute gifts are a great way to say ‘Thank You’ to all your girls for making the trip & celebrating with you!
 Here are some of my favorites: